 Now in remission, Allen is transformed.
 Her family celebrates her recovery each and every day...and her mother continues to enthusiastically support her love of nature as well as her healthy Nikon habit.

 Allen's words and images have most recently been featured on the Brandywine River Museum of Art Blog and in the spring 2017 issue of RURAL.
-Ms. Allen resides in South-Central Pennsylvania with her artist-husband Michael Allen, and their twelve-year-old son, Benjamin.
+Ms. Allen resides in South-Central Pennsylvania with her artist-husband Michael Allen, and their thirteen-year-old son, Benjamin.

 Ms. Allen is also a Pennsylvania-certified educator and has worked with children in grades K-12.
 She holds degrees in Communication & The Arts, Secondary English Education and has earned a M.Ed. in Teaching & Curriculum.

 Allen has completed the Jane Goodall Institute (JGI) Growing Compassionate Leaders course, earning 20 hours of additional professional development training and her Roots & Shoots projects have been awarded two JGI grants, resulting in the creation of a native plant wildlife habitat as well as a pollinator garden.